 You and your spouse can make a written agreement (sometimes called a cohabitation or marriage agreement) while you're living together.

-When you separate or divorce, you need to work out how you'll deal with parenting, support, property, and debt.
+When you separate or divorce, you need to work out how you'll deal with parenting, support, property, debt, and other family law issues.
 BC family law encourages couples to make agreements to solve family law issues without going to court.
 If you've separated, it can be hard to talk to each other, but it's worth trying to sort things out together.

 If you and your spouse can't work out an agreement together, there are people who can help you , including lawyers, mediators, and family justice counsellors.